 cc: Joe Mileti, SVP Corporate Development, Ryan LLC

 Ryan, an award-winning global tax services and software provider, is the largest firm in the world dedicated exclusively to business taxes.
-With global headquarters in Dallas, Texas, the Firm provides an integrated suite of international tax services on a multi-jurisdictional basis, including tax recovery, consulting, advocacy, compliance, and technology services.
+With global headquarters in Dallas, Texas, the Firm provides an integrated suite of federal, provincial, and international tax services on a multi-jurisdictional basis, including tax recovery, consulting, advocacy, compliance, and technology services.
 Ryan is a five-time recipient of the International Service Excellence Award from the Customer Service Institute of America (CSIA) for its commitment to world-class client service.
 Empowered by the dynamic myRyan work environment, which is widely recognized as the most innovative in the tax services industry, Ryan’s multi-disciplinary team of more than 2,100 professionals and associates serves over 14,000 clients in more than 45 countries, including many of the world’s most prominent Global 5000 companies.
-More information about Ryan can be found at ryan.com/asia-pacific.
+More information about Ryan can be found at ryan.com/canada.